stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Bearer token concept must be mentioned before access token is explained.
 Bearer token is a protected token which can access to authorized resources without further identification.

-Access tokens are used as bearer tokens;
+Access tokens are used as bearer tokens.

+short life span

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
 The `client_secret` authentication methods are not supported since they are considered less secure.